karlacuellarm/bank-marketing-classification-cuellar/README.md

-# bank-marketing-classification-cuellar
-Binary classification project using PySpark MLlib models to predict term deposit subscription in the Bank Marketing dataset.

 # Bank Marketing Classification Project

 This project develops a binary classification process using the Bank Marketing dataset.
 The main objective is to predict whether a client subscribes to a term deposit based on demographic, financial, and campaign-related variables.